archethic-foundation/archethic-docs/docs/learn/fee.md

 The fees are calculated according to the real costs of the network (size, complexity) and is based on the real value of the UCO (using [Oracle Chain](/learn/oracle-chain))

-## Distribution

-Transaction's fee are distributed across all the actors during the transaction validation:
-- `Coordinator Node`: 10%
-- `Cross validation Nodes`: 40%
-- `Storage Nodes`: 50%

-The remaining 10% will go to the `Network Pool` as a burn mechanism to ensure a programmable destruction of UCO.
+The entire transaction's fee is burned to make the UCO more rare.
-This mechanism will ensure a deflation and therefore a way to increase the value of each UCO
+This programmable destruction of the UCO ensure a deflation and increase the value of each token.

+This way a fair reward mechanism is put in place for nodes regarding their work and their availability.

 ## Calculation